tsmdt/whisply/README.md

 >>> python whisply_cli.py
 Usage: whisply_cli.py [OPTIONS]

   WHISPLY processes audio and video files for transcription, optionally enabling speaker diarization and generating .srt subtitles or saving transcriptions in .txt format.
 Default output is a .json file for each input file that  saves timestamps and transcripts.

 Options:
   --files PATH            Path to file, folder, URL or .list to process.
+                          [required]
   --output_dir DIRECTORY  Folder where transcripts should be saved.
 DEFAULT:
                           "./transcriptions"
   --device [cpu|gpu|mps]  Select the computation device: CPU, GPU (nvidia
                           CUDA), or MPS (Metal Performance Shaders).
   --lang TEXT             Specify the language of the audio for transcription
                           (en, de, fr ...).
-  --detect_speakers       Enable speaker diarization to identify and separate
+DEFAULT: None (= auto-detection) --detect_speakers       Enable speaker diarization to identify and separate different speakers.
-                          different speakers.
   --hf_token TEXT         HuggingFace Access token required for speaker